Internet Credit Card Payment Processing

 For best results, choose a payments partner that doesn’t take a large cut out of your sales.
 Stax, for example, gives you access to the direct cost of the interchange (i.e., wholesale transaction fees).

-Most gateways adopt one of the following pricing models: flat-rate pricing, interchange-plus pricing, or tiered pricing.
-They all come with pros and cons, and require that you estimate how much you’ll be making in sales each month to get the best price.
+Most processors adopt one of the following pricing models: flat-rate pricing, interchange-plus pricing, subscription pricing, or tiered pricing.
+They all come with pros and cons and require that you estimate how much you’ll be making in sales each month to get the best price.

 Security

-By the way: there are different levels of PCI compliance—the highest of which is Level 1.
-Stax is a Level 1 PCI Service Provider, which means your data protection and security is a top priority.
+For clarity, there are different levels of PCI compliance—the highest of which is Level 1.
+Again, Stax is a Level 1 PCI service provider, which means your data protection and security is a top priority.

 Customer support